derDeidra/ChapoBot/README.md

-## ChapoBot
+## PurityBot

-A simple reddit bot that tags users who post in /r/ChapoTrapHouse
+A simple reddit bot that tags users who post in "impure" subreddits.

 Made for the memes to be had in /r/destiny